tmax818/vero_text/docs/html/_sources/05control_flow.rst.txt

 .. admonition:: Practice these in the Veroskills interface

-   - Write code that will print
+   - Write a control flow statement that will print the word "even" if an number is even and "odd" if a number is odd.
-   - Use the Python :code:`print` function to get it to print to the screen.